 How to Navigate a Competitive Market

 If you’re a renter and you want to turn into a homeowner, the first step is to not panic.
-Just because things are more difficult at the moment, doesn’t mean there is no chance of getting a home.
+Just because houses are so expensive at the moment, doesn’t mean there is no chance of getting a home.
 It might just take some patience, ingenuity, and a really good real estate agent to stay on top of things and guide you through.

 - Set Proper Expectations — You may not get everything on your list in this market; decide what are must-haves and what are just nice-to-haves.